 The accounting policies describe how the different asset classes of financial instruments are measured, and how income and expenses are recognised.
 The following table analyses the carrying amounts of financial assets and liabilities by category.
-No financial assets were reclassified between accounting categories during the year ended 31 March 2022.
+Bonds of £97m were reclassified as Fixed Income Unit Trust between accounting categories during the year ended 31 March 2023.